-The purpose of this Committee is to give advice, support, and guidance to the Vice Chancellor for University Affairs and Athletics and to the Chancellor.
+The purpose of this Committee is to give advice, support, and guidance to the Vice Chancellor for Athletics and University Affairs and to the Chancellor.
 The Committee has the general advisory responsibility for athletics.

 The Committee plans for and coordinates the annual academic calendar of the schools within Vanderbilt.

 This Committee considers issues pertaining to the safe handling, transport, and use of chemicals and recommends the adoption of new or revised policies through Vanderbilt Environmental Health and Safety.